 I practice a variety of Massage Modalities.
 Including: Swedish, Deep Tissue, and Medical Massage.
 If you are unsure what style massage you are looking for, I would be happy to explain the differences and make recommendations to achieve the best results for your goals.
 A series of treatments may be needed to improve some conditions and monthly treatments may be suitable for regular maintenance.
 Everyone heals and responds to massage differently and having a two way communication with your therapist is very important to achieve results and for your safety.
 Client confidentiality is strictly enforced unless the client consents to share information with a third party.

 Long rhythmic relaxing strokes loosen muscle fibers and increases flexibility.
 This has a systemic affect on circulation and increasing oxygen levels in the blood.
 It also promotes lymphatic drainage and brings back fresh new lymph to strengthen your immune system and speeds up the healing process.
 This technique promotes relaxation to relieve stress and aid with better sleep.

-After warming up muscles, deeper massage stokes are able to release muscle tension, restrictions, and trigger points.
+After warming up muscles, Deep Tissue and Trigger Point Therapy are used to release muscle tension, restrictions, and adhesions.
 Muscles are reset to ease pain, release metabolic waste, break up scar tissue, and increase range of motion.

 Various massage techniques can be used to help reduce pain and symptoms from acute or chronic conditions.
 Some of these conditions that can benefit from massage include: Carpal Tunnel, Tendonitis, Whiplash, Tennis/Golfers elbow, strains/sprains, gamers thumb, headaches, lower back pain, upper back pain, sciatica, and plantar fasciitis.